Air-Dryable™ Direct DNA qPCR Plant Master Mix

 The results illustrate the sensitivity of the Air-Dryable™ Direct DNA qPCR Plant Mix to (A) detection down to 1 copy of Rice ATPe in tomato lysate with (B) 100% reaction efficiency.

 Meridian Life Science Division's Air-Dryable™ Plant Mix was recently named one of the Top 10 most innovative products for 2021 by SeedWorld.

 The introduction of genetically modified organisms (GMO) in the last 20 or so years and the demand for more precise and reliable techniques to detect foreign (transgenic or pathogenic) DNA in edible plants have been the driving force for the introduction of qPCR techniques in plant research.
-Direct amplification of DNA from plant samples is a fast and convenient technique that avoids the need for laborious, time-consuming, and expensive nucleic acid extractions prior to qPCR.
+Direct amplification of crudely lysed plant DNA samples is a fast and convenient technique that avoids the need for laborious, time-consuming, and expensive nucleic acid extractions prior to qPCR.
 Air-Dryable™ Direct qPCR Plant is the first commercially available mix designed for developing ambient-temperature stable assays for the direct quantitation of DNA from plants.
 It combines the benefits of inhibitor tolerance with air-drying to create highly sensitive and cost-effective plant assays.

 Get In Touch With A Specialist

 Have questions about a product?
 Want to learn more about Meridian’s molecular or immunoassay reagent portfolio?
 We want to hear from you!